-1. Explicit costs: These are directly charged to or paid by the fund, e.g. taxes, levies and broker commissions.

-2. Implicit costs: These reflect the theoretical value that is lost to the market during the process of buying and selling, for example differences between selling and buying prices (spreads).
+- Explicit costs: These are directly charged to or paid by the fund, e.g. taxes, levies and broker commissions - 2.
+Implicit costs: These reflect the theoretical value that is lost to the market during the process of buying and selling, for example differences between selling and buying prices (spreads).
 Implicit costs may vary depending on market liquidity and the size of transaction.

 They are calculated on the 'slippage' basis, as recommended by the Financial Conduct Authority, under which a negative implicit cost can arise when the actual price paid ends up being lower than the mid-market price at the time of placing an order.

 Information provided by the Investment Manager, L&G, on the annual average transaction costs for the lifestyle options (including the default arrangement) is set out in Table 3 below, and for the self-select funds it is set out in Table 4 below.
+Where aggregated transaction costs resulted in a negative value, a nil percentage has been reported.